JackySnake/PCA-Relation-Extraction/README.md

 The PCA-based method requires pre-trained word embeddings.
 We trained our own embeddings with Wikipedia and PubMed data using [FastText](https://github.com/facebookresearch/fastText) and Gensim's implementation of [word2vec](https://radimrehurek.com/gensim/models/word2vec.html).
 You can download our embeddings using:
 `./download.sh` (7.7GB compressed).

-You can use also one of many public embedding datasets:
+You can use also any public embedding datasets:

 - [GloVe](https://nlp.stanford.edu/projects/glove/) Common Crawl
 - [FastText](https://fasttext.cc/docs/en/english-vectors.html) Wiki-News / Common Crawl